DVM Admissions: 2023-2024 Requirements and Prerequisites

-- VA-MD Vet Med does not require a specific undergraduate major; however, it is strongly recommended that applicants enroll in a degree program of their choice to prepare for alternate career goals.
+- VMCVM does not require a specific undergraduate major; however, it is strongly recommended that applicants enroll in a degree program of their choice to prepare for alternate career goals.

 - Students majoring in liberal arts or other non-science disciplines are advised that they may find it less difficult to deal with the veterinary curriculum if they do not limit their science studies to the minimum course requirements.

-- Applicants must have completed a minimum of 60 semester/90 quarter hours at an accredited college or university by the end of the spring term of the calendar year in which matriculation at the veterinary college is sought.
+- While the college requires applicants to have two years of undergrad academics, in order to qualify for Federal Financial Aid you must have completed three academic years (or six semesters) of college courses by the end of the spring term of the calendar year in which matriculation at the veterinary college is sought.

 - All required course work must be completed by the end of the spring term of the year in which matriculation is sought.
 There is no option to complete prerequisite courses during summer term of the year of matriculation.